LATEST ARTICLE

 Stakeholder Power

 Those supporting the project, directly or indirectly, are the stakeholders.
-Participation of stakeholders encompasses project sponsor, project teams or members, clients or beneficiaries, partners or suppliers, and statutory bodies, among many more.
-The stakeholders’ attitudes could dictate the goals, scope and even the deliverables of the project.
+Participation of stakeholders encompasses project sponsors, project teams or members, clients or beneficiaries, partners or suppliers, and statutory bodies, among many more.
+The stakeholders’ attitudes could dictate the goals, scope, and even the deliverables of the project.

 Just as it is important to manage tensions within the project team, so it is to manage relations between the team and stakeholders.
-In practice this means that the project manager should pay attention to all stakeholders and involve them to the project at all stages.
+In practice, this means that the project manager should pay attention to all stakeholders and involve them in the project at all stages.